 The most amazing thing about this incredible publishing success story is that Stieg Larsson had apparently written the books for his own amusement and hadn't really been too concerned about getting them published.
 It's almost as if he hadn't been aware of his own writing talents!

-It appears that the fourth Dragon Tattoo book will finally be published in 2015 - Larsson's incomplete manuscript is being finished by David Lagercrantz, an author contracted by Larsson's father, brother and publisher.
-Millions of people worldwide are waiting for the new book to hit the shelves ; it is virtually guaranteed to be an instant sell-out.
+It appears that the fourth Dragon Tattoo book will finally be published in 2015, but it seems as if it won't be based on Larsson's incomplete manuscript - David Lagercrantz, an author contracted by Larsson's father, brother and publisher, is apparently writing an entirely new novel.
+Millions of people worldwide are waiting for the latest book to hit the shelves ; it is virtually guaranteed to be an instant sell-out.
 One can only presume that the next six books in the series will follow at regular intervals.

 This is an incredible tale but one with a rather sad end.
 By all accounts both Stieg Larsson and Eva Gabrielsson were decent and honourable people, not deserving of the treatment meted out to them by Swedish law after Larsson's untimely death.
 Larsson may have been a supremely talented writer but his unfortunate lack of foresight regarding his partner leaves a somewhat bitter taste.

-[Update 1] The fourth book in the Dragon Tattoo saga was published in October 2015.
-Called "The Girl in the Spider's Web", it was written entirely from scratch and has proved to be popular, but has not matched the record-breaking sales of Larssen's three books.
-David Lagercrantz, the author contracted by Larssen's family to write the book, did not use any of the work or notes that Stieg Larssen left behind.
+[Update 1] October 2015 : The fourth book in the Dragon Tattoo saga was published.
+Called "The Girl in the Spider's Web", it was written entirely from scratch and has proved to be popular, but has not matched the record-breaking sales of Larsson's three books.
+David Lagercrantz, the author contracted by Larsson's family to write the book, did not use any of the work or notes that Stieg Larsson left behind.

-[Update 2] The fifth book in the Dragon Tattoo saga is due to be published in September 2017.
-Also written by David Lagercrantz, it will be called "The Girl who takes an Eye for an Eye".
+[Update 2] September 2017 : The fifth book in the Dragon Tattoo saga was published.
+Also written by David Lagercrantz, it was called "The Girl who takes an Eye for an Eye".